goswamimohit/starter-hugo-academic/content/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 40

-title: Github Stats
+title: GitHub Dashboard
 subtitle: ""

 content: